Anders Arweström Jansson

-For further information about Åsa Cajander see her home page, and the Department of information technology’s home page.
+For further information about Åsa Cajander see her home page, and the Department of information technology’s home page, Twitter and LinkedIN.

 Marta Kristín Lárusdóttir is Associate Professor in School of Computer Science at Reykjavik University and chair of the CRESS research center there.
 Marta has been involved in research projects both nationally and internationally, where her contribution has been on the integration of human centred design in agile software development.
-The most recent research projects are the COST funded network Twintide, the KIA project at Uppsala University and the Agile UCD project at Uppsala University and KTH in Sweden.
 Marta has written numerous scientific paper, organised workshops and been involved in organizing conferences in the field of Human-computer interaction for over 15 years.
-In the years 1996 – 2001, Marta worked as a project manager in the software industry in Iceland.

 Jonas Moll is a postdoc researcher in Human-Computer Interaction at Uppsala University.
 Jonas focuses on eHealth in his research and has a special interest in how patients’ access to their electronic health records affects the patients themselves as well as medical personnel.
 A special emphasis is on how the communication between patients and physicians as well as in between physicians has changed due to the implementation of patient accessible electronic health records.
 His work is mainly carried out within the scope of the DOME consortium.

 For further information about Jonas Moll see the Department of information technology’s home page.

 Gerolf Nauwerck is a PhD student in Human-Computer Interaction at Uppsala University.
 He has been working as an IT-strategist and business analyst but is now focusing on ICT related change management and health.
 In particular he is studying what in Sweden is called “the digital work environment”.